 On the 5th of March, severe disturbances broke out in the town, with attacks on merchants and barracks throughout the City.
 Between 7 and 8 p.m. in the evening, large mobs descended on the Custom House, a symbol of unpopular British taxes.

-The Custom House, on King Street, was guarded by the 29th, although only one sentry, Private Hugh White, was on patrol outside.
+The Custom House, on King Street, was guarded by the 29th, although only one sentry, Private Hugh White, was on duty outside.
 The mob closed in, pelting the sentry with snowballs, rocks and pieces of wood.
-The guard commander, Captain Thomas Preston, saw the attack and called out the rest of the guard – Lieutenant Bassett, a corporal and six men.
-They lined up to protect both the sentry and the Custom House, which contained a lot of money.
+The guard commander, Captain Thomas Preston, saw the attack and called out the rest of the guard comprising – Lieutenant Bassett, a corporal and six men.
+They lined up to protect both the sentry and the Custom House, which contained a considerable sum of Government revenue.

 They soon came back to gather up the killed and wounded, and only Preston’s quick thinking stopped his men, fearing another assault, from firing again.
 After the incident, dubbed the ‘Boston Massacre’ by anti-British propaganda, the 29th were forced to leave Boston, to prevent revenge attacks, although Captain Preston and his eight men (but not Lieutenant Bassett) were kept behind and arrested on charges of murder.